DaveMielke/NBP/b2g/doc/UserInterface/Overview/rendering.rst

 which braille code has been selected.
 Space+Dot8+g (dots 1245) selects the next braille code, and Space+Dot7+g (dots 1245) selects the previous braille code.
-The default braille code is UEB Grade 2.
+The default braille code is UEB (Unified English Braille) Grade 2.

+If you encounter a contraction that you don't recognize then you can display the uncontracted version of the (space-delimited) word that contains it within a pop-up (see `Pop-ups`_) by pressing any cursor routing key associated with that word while holding Dot6.

 The following braille codes are supported: